 Key: Crisis Alerts · Active Emergencies

-AmeriCares India medical teams have treated survivors by establishing emergency medical camps in key areas as 60% of Jammu and Kashmir remain under 6-12 inches of water in a major flooding disaster that has killed 250 and severely damaged infrastructure and communications.
-Emergency medical and humanitarian supplies are also being distributed.
+AmeriCares India medical teams treated survivors by establishing emergency medical camps in key areas of Jammu and Kashmir after major flooding disaster that killed 250 and severely damaged infrastructure and communications.
+Emergency medical and humanitarian supplies have also being distributed.

 Insurgent activity and unrest in the Central African Republic (CAR) has toppled the government, leading to the displacement of thousands of people and a disruption in basic health care.
 To help restore access to health care for families affected by the violence, AmeriCares has shipped emergency medical kits to restock clinics and hospitals where medicines are in short supply

-The brutal civil war in Syria, in its fourth year, is one of the world’s most urgent humanitarian crises, We continue to provide medical and humanitarian relief to local organizations best positioned to help victims of the crisis.
+The brutal civil war in Syria is one of the world’s most urgent humanitarian crises, We continue to provide medical and humanitarian relief to local organizations in neighboring countries best positioned to help victims of the crisis.

 Read More about: Syria Civil Conflict